cancerberoSgx/magica/README.md

 ## TODO / Road map

-- [ ] npm run test-js fails
+- [ ] fix npm run test-js
+- [ ] consume input image from stream and support stdin . same for output / stdout
 - [ ] support multiple line string commands like in src/main/command.ts
   - [ ] support IM command quoted arguments
 - [ ] verify mkdir-p for output files
 - [ ] because options are global - sending commands concurrently could fail.
 Solution: queue or instance options
 - [ ] an easy to use API for web-workers
-- [ ] web worker example passing files (verify transferable/shared array buffers/optimal)
+- [ ] verify web worker  passing files is optimal (verify transferable/shared array buffers/optimal)
-- [ ] Option for Node.js users to work/mount current directory - the tool should not write input files - they should be already there
+- [ ] Option for Node.js users to work/mount current directory - the tool should not copy input files just use them since are present in mount root ems
+- [ ] how high level scripts like test/probes/sketcher.ts can be integrated ? different project ?
 - [ ] scripts/generateImEnumd.ts we should execute our CLI to extract
 - [ ] remove all logic from imageMagick/compiled/nodeMagick.js to separate.ts file
+- [x] imageCompare()
+- [x] extractImageInfo()
 - [x] test from a real-app - check missing exported APIs - npm install usability
 - [x] playground
 - [x] webworker example & recipe (see test-browser/webWorker)